 Shippers also must provide emergency response information to the motor carrier for each hazardous material being shipped.
 The emergency response information must be able to be used away from the motor vehicle and must provide information on how to safely handle incidents involving the material.
-It must include information on the shipping name of the hazardous materials, risks to health, fire, explosion, and initial methods of handling spills, fires, and leaks of the materials.
+At a minimum, it must include the following information: